Alex01234/NLP_with_XAI/README.md

 In this project, I will describe step-by-step how to fine-tune a BERT model to classify texts with multiple labels and how to use the eXplainable AI (XAI) models LIME and SHAP in order to understand individual classifications of texts made by BERT.

 ---
-## Setup, installing Python and installing packages
+## Setup: Downloading data, installing Python, setting up virtual environment and installing packages
 For reference, I am using a PC, running Windows 10 Home 64-bit operating system.
 My machine has an 11th Gen Intel(R) Core(TM) i7-1195G7 @ 2.90GHz processor, 16 GB of RAM and a NVIDIA® GeForce RTX™ 3050 Laptop GPU, 4GB GDDR6 graphics card.

 #### Downloading the data